The Goonies (Famicom video game)

-The main theme song for most of the game is a chiptune rendition of Cyndi Lauper's "The Goonies 'R' Good Enough".

 Gameplay

 Player

 In the computer versions, the player plays as Sloth.
 In the Famicom and arcade versions, the main character is unnamed, only referred to as "Player" in the instruction manual.

 Controls

 The player defends himself with a kick, bombs (whose explosions are instantly fatal if he is hit), and a slingshot (found randomly behind doors).
 The player can find diamonds, restoring his life meter to full if he collects eight.
 He can also find upgrades that protect him against various hazards such as a firesuit that protects against flames and a set of earmuffs that protect against the music notes cast out by one of the Fratelli brothers.